8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/concepts/content.md

 There are also voting implications and differences.

 When you buy stock in a company it typically grants you the right to vote on certain issues.
 Each share you hold gives you a weighted vote overall; this is where the term “controlling interest” comes into play.
-A person or group may hold so many shares in a company that, if they all agree, the result of votes performed by other shareholders doesn’t really matter; however, if those with controlling don’t agree, the votes from other shareholders can break the tie.
-In the United States this is similar to the Federal Government delegated a decision to the states and the states delegating the decision to the people.
+A person or group may hold so many shares in a company that, if they all agree, the result of votes performed by other shareholders doesn’t really matter; however, if those with controlling interest don’t agree, the votes from other shareholders can break the tie.
+In the United States this is similar to the Federal Government delegating a decision to the states and the states delegating the decision to the people.

 If you own shares directly, you can vote on topics in-person or [by proxy](https://www.investopedia.com/terms/p/proxy-vote.asp).
 When you own mutual funds, on the other hand, you typically forfeit voting rights for the entity issuing the underlying security.
 You are purchasing shares of the fund, not the underlying security, therefore, the company operating the fund has the voting rights as the owners of the underlying security.
 Granted there are around 4,000 companies in The New York Stock Exchange as of this writing and, if you were asked to possibly participate in a vote every time one came up for every company, that’d be your full-time job; instead fund investors delegate that responsibility to someone else.